 - Turn an old window frame into a picture frame.

 - Remove the handle and hang an old garden rake on the wall and use the “hooks” to hang wine glasses, kitchen utensils or garden tools.

 - Turn your unused outdoor fire pit into a small garden.

 - Tires take up a lot of space in landfills and take ages to break down.
 They however are great items to up-cycle.
-Beyond your traditional tire swing, tires can be turned into hanging planters (drill some holes into the bottom for drainage, and hang on an outside wall – pictured), a rope covered chair or ottoman, a potato grow box, or climbing gym for the kids.
-See video below for another great idea!
+Beyond your traditional tire swing, tires can be turned into hanging planters (drill some holes into the bottom for drainage, and hang on an outside wall – pictured), a rope covered chair or ottoman, or a potato grow box.
+See video below!

 - Wood from around the house can be reclaimed and turned into many things.
 Try building a book shelf or if your feeling very crafty, create a headboard for your bed.

 - That old screen door or baby crib can serve as a charming trellis in your garden.

 - Take an old chair and paint it a vibrant color.
 Add it to your garden or front porch for lovely decor.
 Add a plant to the seat area if it’s no longer usable.

 - An old mirror, bicycle, shutters, benches, ladders, and doors also add character to any garden, especially if they are painted a fun color.